 - Buy your bamboo barrier.
 Make sure it’s at least 60 mils thick.
 A mil is a thousandth of an inch so 60 mil is 0.060 inches thick.
 For clay soils, rhizomes won’t go very deep so a 24-inch wide barrier is fine.
 For loamy soils go with a 30-inch wide barrier to be safe.
 For sandy loose soils go with a 36-inch wide barrier to prevent rhizomes from growing under it.

 - Dig a trench that’s 4 inches shallower than the width of your barrier.
 For example, if you have a 24-inch wide barrier dig a trench 20 inches deep.
 If you have a lot of trenches to dig then rent or buy a trench digger to make it easier.
-The extra 4 inches creates a short wall around the bamboo.
-This prevents any surface growing rhizomes from sneaking over the barrier.
+The extra 4 inches create a short wall around the bamboo.
+This prevents any surface-growing rhizomes from sneaking over the barrier.

 - Compact the bottom of the trench.
 You want this soil super packed so rhizomes won’t grow underneath it.